I am getting read timeout errors when I use large language models (LLMs) in Amazon Bedrock to generate text.

 config=config)

-If you use third-party libraries such as LangChain, first instantiate a boto3 client with a botocore configuration.
-Then, pass this as a client parameter to a callable model class.
+If you use third-party libraries, first instantiate an SDK for Python (Boto3) client with a botocore configuration.
+Then, pass this configuration as a client parameter to a callable model class.

-Example code to increase the read timeout value when passing a boto3 client to third-party libraries.
+To increase the read timeout value when you pass a Boto3 client to a third-party library, run code similar to the following example:

 from boto3 import client